Cinabutts/MaterialUtilities/docs/usage.md

   (You can still access all the materials via the `Search` option)

 - **Extra / Experimental**
-  - By default any Grease Pencil materials are excluded from the lists/menus shown by Material Utilities, but you can choose to include them by enabling `Show Grease Pencil materials`
+  - By default any Grease Pencil materials are excluded from the lists/menus shown by Material Utilities Unofficial, but you can choose to include them by enabling `Show Grease Pencil materials`
-  - By checking `Enable Replace Multiple Materials` you'll be able to use [Replace Multiple Material](#replace-multiple-materials) from the Material Utilities menu.
+  - By checking `Enable Replace Multiple Materials` you'll be able to use [Replace Multiple Material](#replace-multiple-materials) from the Material Utilities Unofficial menu.
 This feature is functional, but perhaps not very polished.